nightnoryu/teamcity-monitor/README.md

   <a href="https://github.com/nightnoryu/teamcity-monitor/actions/workflows/ci.yml"><img src="https://github.com/nightnoryu/teamcity-monitor/actions/workflows/ci.yml/badge.svg?cache-control=no-cache" alt="CI status"></a>
 </p>

-# TeamCity Monitor

-*A clear, shared view of your latest deployments.*

 **TeamCity Monitor** is a lightweight, self-hosted dashboard that turns the latest TeamCity build attempts into an environment-oriented view.
 See what is running, queued, successful, failed, or unavailable across the projects and